davidedelerma/bill_sky/README.md

 ###Notes

-As the endpoint specified in the requirements was broken I have used as endpoint:
+As the endpoint specified in the requirements was broken, I have used as endpoint:
 ```
 https://still-scrubland-9880.herokuapp.com/bill.json
 ```